deathworlders/online/content/book/deathworlders/chapter-17-battles.md

 "Change your mind?"

 "A bit, yeah.
-I thought about it some, and...
-I guess."
+I thought about it some, and...I guess."

 "You guess?"